tldr-pages/tldr/pages/common/if.md

 `if ! {{condition_command}}; then {{commands}}; fi`

-- Execute the first specified commands if the condition command exit status is zero otherwise execute the second specified commands:
+- Execute the first specified commands if the condition command's exit status is zero otherwise execute the second specified commands:

 `if {{condition_command}}; then {{first_commands}}; else {{second_commands}}; fi`